salmaelkorchi/CyberRL-DDoS-Agent/README.md

 This means that the agent can perform one of the two following actions, and the observation it receives is a vector of 11 values representing the one-hot encoded source IP address.
 The reward is calculated based on the action and label of the current data point.

-# Integration of Reinforcement Learning:
+# Integration of Reinforcement Learning :

 In this code, we have implemented an agent using the Q-learning algorithm for learning in a gym-like environment, specifically designed for DDoS attack detection.